 Things to do in La Coruña: Museums

 The museum takes us through La Coruña’s interesting military history.
-Best of all, it’s free to enter.
+Best of all, Museo Histórico Militar de Coruña is free to enter.
+Of course, little is in English, so we went through it pretty quickly, just enjoying the visual exhibits.

 Fascinating, but mostly in Spanish, this is the world’s first museum dedicated entirely to the human species.
-From our evolution to our cells, the human body museum explores what makes us all alike, or different.
+From our evolution to our cells, the human body museum explores what makes us all alike or different. - Aquarium Finisterrae

 The seal colony is one of the highlights at this aquarium.
-With a local focus, Finisterrae Aquarium is a bit different than others we have been to around the world.
+With a local focus, Finisterrae Aquarium is a bit different from others we have been to around the world. - Picasso Museum

 The Picasso Museum is in the actual home that Pablo Picasso and his family lived in beginning in 1891.
-He spent 4 years of his childhood in A Coruna.
+He spent four years of his childhood in A Coruna.

-San Pedro hill is another spot to get fabulous views, and the best way to get up here is in a huge spherical glass funicular.
-One can enjoy the views all the way from bottom to top in this panoramic lift.
+San Pedro Hill is another spot to get fabulous views, and the best way to get up here is in a huge spherical glass funicular.
+One can enjoy the views all the way from the bottom to top in this panoramic lift.

 We walked through the Old Town admiring many of the churches.